 A customer who can’t pay with their preferred method of payment is a customer who’s likely to stop shopping with you, especially if your competition is making it easier for them to shop elsewhere.

-Credit card processing will become essential in 2018.
 The rise of the millennial generation has something to do with that.
 Millennials like to use credit cards to pay, especially when they have cards that give them cash back.
 Another reason for the rise of credit cards is online shopping.
 The convenience of online shopping has prompted many people to get at least one credit card, and it ensures they use it often.
 If your business is unable to process credit cards, you’re missing out on a huge slice of the revenue pie, and letting the competition walk all over you.